 In honor of Flag Day, we've decided to take a break from our normal Flag Day traditions (flagpole-sitting, bobbing for flag-shaped apples, etc.) to take a closer look at Old Glory herself.

-Surprisingly, there are a lot of fun facts surrounding the Stars and Stripes — but most of the coolest stuff isn't found in any of our history books.
-Some of it is interesting, some is surprising, and the one concerning "Gilligan's Island" is downright haunting.
+Not surprisingly, there are a lot of fun facts surrounding the Stars and Stripes — but most of the coolest stuff isn't found in any of our history books.
+A lot of it is interesting, some of it is surprising, and this one fact we found about "Gilligan's Island" is downright haunting.

-So bone up on your Flag Day trivia below, and use it to impress your friends and neighbors during the weekend's backyard barbecues:
+Bone up on your American Flag trivia below, and use it to impress your friends and neighbors during the weekend's backyard barbecues:

-7. Flag Day isn't technically a federal holiday, and it's not a state holiday outside of Pennsylvania and New York.
+#7.
+Flag Day isn't technically a federal holiday, and it's not a state holiday outside of Pennsylvania and New York.
 Furthermore, New York's official observance of Flag Day isn't June 14 (when it's commonly celebrated), but rather the second Sunday in June.